GlitchCog/ChatGameFontificator/README.md

 * How do I use a custom border?

 Select Custom... from the border dropdown menu and select your border sheet image.
 This image must be a PNG containing a grid of uniformly sized rectangular cells, 3 cells wide by 3 cells tall.
 This image represents a small version of a border, which can be expanded by tiling the top-middle, middle-left, middle-right, and bottom-middle edge cells.
 The center cell is tiled on the inside of the border horizontally and vertically.
 The degree to which a pixel is pure white is the degree to which it is tinted by the Border Tint color, and any transparent or partially transparent pixels will show through to the background color the appropriate amount.
-[This image (a Metroid border) is an example of one that will work.] (../../raw/master/src/main/resources/borders/metroid_border.png)
+[This image (a Metroid border) is an example of one that will work.](../../raw/master/src/main/resources/borders/metroid_border.png)

 * What if I want to start with an existing font or border, rather than create a custom one from whole cloth?

 All the font and border images are available as part of the source code on this site.
 Modify them as you see fit, and then load them into the program as a custom font or border.
 To save them from the GitHub source code repository, you have to click on the font, then save the image from the button in the upper left that says Raw, or from the image that is displayed on that page.
 If you right-click the image name from the repository and select Save-As, you will be saving the HTML page that GitHub uses to represent that image, not the image itself.
 Another consideration is that the characters of many of the existing fonts are colored white against a transparent background, so some image viewing or editing programs will display these images as just a blank white picture.
 If this happens to you, you may need a more sophisticated program to work on them.
-Here are links to the repository locations containing the existing font and border images: [Fonts] (https://github.com/GlitchCog/ChatGameFontificator/tree/master/src/main/resources/fonts) | [Borders] (https://github.com/GlitchCog/ChatGameFontificator/tree/master/src/main/resources/borders)
+Here are links to the repository locations containing the existing font and border images: [Fonts](https://github.com/GlitchCog/ChatGameFontificator/tree/master/src/main/resources/fonts) | [Borders](https://github.com/GlitchCog/ChatGameFontificator/tree/master/src/main/resources/borders)

 * The program wasn't broken.
 Why did you "fix" it?